 Engagement tools Description Online survey Survey opened from 27 September to 22 The online survey was the principal method for gathering community feedback.
 The survey was accessible via Engage Boroondara page.
 October 2023.
 The objective of the survey was to provide a wide-reaching opportunity for community members to review the concept design and share their feedback and ideas for Koonung Creek Reserve.
 The survey asked 8 questions and 6 demographic questions.
-The full list of questions asked in the survey can be found in Appendix 1.
-Interactive Map To effectively show the changes proposed in KCR, an online interactive map was made available on the Engage Boroondara page.
+The full list of questions asked in the survey can be found in Appendix 1. nteractive Map To effectively show the changes proposed in KCR, an online interactive map was made available on the Engage Boroondara page.
 The interactive map enabled participants to see the 'before' and 'after' images of the KCR.
 The interactive map also allowed participants to zoom into different zones of the KCR for detailed observation.
-Children's colouring activity To raise awareness and engage with the younger cohort, an A4-size colouring-in activity for primary school aged children.
-These colouring-in sheet were available at pop-ups and at Council libraries.
-Pop-ups The pop-ups aim to raise awareness within the community about the concept design and encourage A two-hour pop-up at Boroondara Shopping people to get involved in engagement activities.
+Children's colouring To raise awareness and engage with the younger cohort, an A4-size colouring-in activity for school aged children.
+These colouring-in sheet were available at pop-ups and at Council libration.
+Pop-ups A two-hour pop-up at The pop-ups aim to raise awareness within the community about the concept design and encourage people to get involved in engagement activities.
+Boroondara Shopping Strip Saturday 7 October 2023.
 Large print outs of the concept design were on display.
-Strip targe print outs of the concept design were on display.
-Saturday 7 October 2023.
-Drop-in session A one-hour community The drop-in session provided an opportunity for the community to ask questions about the concept design. drop-in session Saturday 14 th October 10am-11am Large print outs of the concept design were on display.
+Orop-in session A one-hour community The drop-in session provided an opportunity for the community to ask questions about the concept design. drop-in session saturday 14 th October .0am-11am Large print outs of the concept design were on display.
 Three council staff members were there to answer questions and support participation.
-Community workshop A one-hour community workshop Saturday 14 th October This community workshop provided an opportunity for members of the community who submitted an Expression of Interest to participate in some activities in a workshop style format, alongside members of the general community.
-11am-12pm Participants spent 20 minutes to listen to Council's presentation; followed by small group discussions by activity zones.
+Community workshop A one-hour community vorkshop Jaturday 14 th October This community workshop provided an opportunity for members of the community who submitted an Expression of Interest to participate in some activities in a workshop style format, alongside members of the general community.
+1am-12pm Participants spent 20 minutes to listen to Council's presentation; followed by small group discussion by activity zones.
 Participants spent a lot of time and effort to understand and review the draft concept design and existing conditions plans before they provided feedback.